freemarker/freemarker-tutorials/01-hello-world/README.md

 For example, if you had a website with a “Special Offers” section, you could separate it into it’s own webapp and deploy the `special-offers` app without affecting the main website.

-* http://example.com - Runs off `ROOT.xml`
+* http://example.com - Deloyed using `ROOT.xml`
-* http://example.com/special-offers/ - Runs off `special-offers.xml`
+* http://example.com/special-offers/ - Deployed using `special-offers.xml`

 ## Step 4: Digging into the files